what is a team leader?

 Additionally, the industry you work in has a significant impact on your salary as a team leader.
 The manufacturing and healthcare industries, for example, tend to have higher salaries for team leaders compared to retail or hospitality.

 Wondering what you can earn as a team leader?
-Find out immediately with the Randstad salary checker!
+Find out immediately with the salary comparison tool!
 You can quickly and easily see what the average salary of a team leader is.

 types of team leaders